-Preparing the Proposed Project site for construction includes the demolition of 13 existing residences, removal of existing vegetation, driveways, foundations, accessory structures, etc., and the abandonment of an existing water well.
-Site preparation would require the hauling of existing materials and vegetation to approved recycling centers and landfills.
+Preparing the proposed Project site for construction includes the removal of existing vegetation.
+Site preparation would require the hauling of existing materials and vegetation to approved composting centers and landfills.

-Following site preparation, the Proposed Project site would be graded in one phase.
-South of Stanley Avenue, the area contains more dirt than needed, therefore excess dirt would be hauled to the area North of Stanley Avenue.
-The hauling would occur in scrapers and require the temporary closure of Stanley Avenue through appropriate permits.
-The mass grading of the site requires approximately 59,200 cubic yards of cut and 99,600 cubic yards of fill.
-Since the amount of fill exceeds the amount of cut, the Proposed Project site is short dirt and would require import.
-The current estimate of import is 40,400 cubic yards, however with shrinkage of fill material, the estimate of import could increase to close to 55,000 cubic yards.
-To be conservative, the air quality analysis assumes 55,000 cubic yards of imported dirt.
-Additional grading is required for geotechnical purposes to properly prepare the Proposed Project site for residential uses.
-Over-excavation of approximately 5 feet deep, and in certain locations to 10 feet deep, is required, which results in approximately 87,000 cubic yards of earthwork.
-The over-excavation includes the removal, replacement, and compaction of soil in generally the same location on the Proposed Project site.
-City of Escondido
+Following site preparation, the proposed Project site would be graded in one phase.
+The mass grading of the site requires approximately 5,000 cubic yards of cut and 7,800 cubic yards of fill.
+Since the amount of fill exceeds the amount of cut, the proposed Project is short dirt and would require import.
+The current estimate of import is 2,800 cubic yards, however with shrinkage of fill material, the estimate of import could increase to close to 4,000 cubic yards.
+To be conservative, the air quality analysis assumes 4,000 cubic yards of imported dirt.
+Additional grading is required for geotechnical purposes to properly prepare the Project site for residential uses.
+Over-excavation of approximately 1-3 feet deep, which could extend to 5 feet or more, is required to ensure a 5-foot cap of compacted fill is placed for all building.
+The over-excavation includes the removal, replacement, and compaction of soil in generally the same location on the Project site.